MicrosoftDocs/azure-aks-docs/articles/aks/includes/jakartaee/create-azure-sql-database-passwordless.md

 For information on how Azure SQL Server interacts with managed identities, see [Connect using Microsoft Entra authentication](/sql/connect/jdbc/connecting-using-azure-active-directory-authentication).

-The following example configures a Microsoft Entra administrator account to Azure SQL server from the portal.
+Use the following steps to configure a Microsoft Entra administrator account to Azure SQL server from the Azure portal:

 1. In the [Azure portal](https://portal.azure.com/), open the Azure SQL server instance `myazuresql20130213`.
 1. Select **Settings**, then select **Microsoft Entra ID**.
 On the **Microsoft Entra ID** page, select **Set admin**.